sebastianczech/learn-oci/README.md

   * embedding (convert text to vector embeddings, semantic search, multilingual models):
     * embed-english-v3.0
     * embed-multilingual-v3.0
+* challenge when applying diffusion models to text generation:
+  * diffusion models work well with continuous data
+  * in image generation pixel values are inherently continuous
+  * text data is discrete and categorical
+  * discreteness means that you can't directly apply the same gradual noise and denoising process that works for images
 * fine-tunning - optimizing pretrained foundationl models on a smaller domain-specific dataset:
   * custom data + pretrained model -> fine-tunning -> custom model
+  * accuracy is a performance metric that is used to evaluate classification models - it is defined as the number of correct predictions divided by the total number of predictions made
 * generation models:
   * token - part of a word, entire word or punctuation
   * use cases - text generation, chat, text summarization